Azathothas/Stars/README.md

 - [Mic92/cntr](https://github.com/Mic92/cntr) – A container debugging tool based on FUSE
 - [Mic92/envfs](https://github.com/Mic92/envfs) – Fuse filesystem that returns symlinks to executables based on the PATH of the requesting process.
 - [Mic92/vmsh](https://github.com/Mic92/vmsh) – Shell into a virtualized linux, with your own tools
+- [MindPatch/hacks](https://github.com/MindPatch/hacks) – Build some cyber security tools in Rust :crab: :rocket:
+- [MindPatch/lorsrf](https://github.com/MindPatch/lorsrf) – Fast CLI tool to find the parameters that can be used to find SSRF or Out-of-band resource load :artificial_satellite: :crab:
 - [MohamedSherifNoureldin/PCtrl](https://github.com/MohamedSherifNoureldin/PCtrl) – Rust based Linux Process Manager with both a GUI and a TUI
 - [Morganamilo/paru](https://github.com/Morganamilo/paru) – Feature packed AUR helper
 - [MrPicklePinosaur/shrs](https://github.com/MrPicklePinosaur/shrs) – The rusty shell toolkit for hackers